betorvs/mini-observability-stack/README.md

 Purpose of these repository is to aggregate prometheus-operator (using kube-prometheus jsonnet) with grafana stack with grafana Loki, grafana Tempo, grafana Agent and Grafana.
 Making it easy to demonstrate how grafana prometheus observability works using examples like hotROD and TNS.

+Then you can use this to create your own service monitors, prometheus rules and grafana dashboards.

 ## Let's Play

 We need an ingress and add new entries in /etc/hosts